High-School-Democrats-of-America/GADP-parser/README.md

 ## Description

-This project provides a Python script to extract text from images of driver's licenses using Optical Character Recognition (OCR) with Tesseract-OCR.
+This project provides a Python script to extract text from images of Georgia driver's permits using Optical Character Recognition (OCR) with Tesseract-OCR.
 The script enhances the image, extracts text, and saves the text to a CSV file.

 ## Features